Byron Stingily (American football)

-Byron Andrew Stingily Jr. (born September 9, 1988) is a former American football offensive tackle who played in the National Football League (NFL).
-He was drafted by the Tennessee Titans in the sixth round of the 2011 NFL Draft.
-He played college football at Louisville.
-He is the son of house-music singer Byron Stingily.
+Byron Andrew Stingily Jr. (born September 9, 1988) is an American former professional football offensive tackle who played in the National Football League (NFL).
+He was selected by the Tennessee Titans in the sixth round of the 2011 NFL draft.
+He played college football for the Louisville Cardinals.
+He is the son of house music singer Byron Stingily.

 College career

 Stingily began attending Joliet Junior College after graduating from Romeoville High School.
 He started 13 games at offensive tackle for Joliet and lead them to an 11–2 record.
 After the season, he was voted the best offensive lineman in his conference and the 8th best player.
 After playing for Joliet Junior College from 2006 to 2007, Stingily would commit to play for the Louisville Cardinals.
 Before joining the Cardinals, Stingily bulked up, adding on 65 pounds.

 Stingily redshirted his first season at the University of Louisville in 2008.
 The next year, he would begin missing spring training in order to recover from surgery.
 His first start with the team came against Indiana State.
 After starting 11 games at offensive tackle, Stingily then sat out the last game of the season against Rutgers University with an injury.